Adam-Gonzalez/Adam-Gonzalez/README.md

 ## Hi there

-Follow me along my journey with "Become a WordPress!
+Follow me along my journey with "Become a WordPress Developer!